anglesoft/architect/readme.md

 Architect provides an expressive way to organize and generate boilerplate classes that will hold your application's business logic.
 The goal of this package is to implement a component-oriented back-end architecture.
 By using decoupled components, you may reuse parts of your code accross multiple services (Controllers and various API endpoints).

-Architect will create tests for each classes it generates, encouraging a Test-Driven Development approach within your organization.
+Architect will create tests for each classes it generates, encouraging a Test-Driven Development approach within your team.

 ## Installation